New students must submit proof of COVID-19 vaccination in order to register for classes.

 Undergraduate Students: Friday, July 15

 Graduate Students: Thursday, August 11

-In addition to the mandatory COVID-19 vaccine, full-time undergraduate students must comply with all Whittier College healthcare requirements including other vaccines.
+In addition to the mandatory COVID-19 vaccine and booster, full-time undergraduate students must comply with all Whittier College healthcare requirements including other vaccines.

 Employees and contracted workers unable or unwilling to receive an FDA-approved COVID-19 vaccine due to a disability or sincerely-held religious practice, belief, or observance, may request an exemption by contacting Human Resources.

 Employees and contracted workers who receive an exemption from the COVID-19 vaccine requirement must participate in regular COVID-19 testing.
 Failure to comply may result in disciplinary action.